-Students answer three simple questions before and after a two-day Wealthy Habits program.
+Students answer three simple questions before and after a two-day Wealthy Habits financial literacy programs.

 A great way for your student to spend a week this summer.
 Not only will your student have more fun than they expect to have, but they will walk away with knowledge that will last a lifetime.

-A full day from 9am-4pm with three curriculum options to choose from as well as six Atlanta locations.
-Three age groups starting at age 11.
+A full day from 9am-4pm with two curriculum options based on age to choose from as well as six Atlanta locations.
 Cost is $345 for the week (early bird discounts available).

 Workshops are hosted by Wealthy Habits but are generally facilitated by experts in their field.
-The goal of the session is for you to learn as much as we can fit into the 2-3 hours the session is scheduled for as well as resources to learn more.
+The goal of these financial literacy programs is for you to learn as much as we can fit into the 2-3 hours the session is scheduled for as well as resources to learn more.